-Through IT risk management, a.s.r. devotes attention to the efficiency, effectiveness and integrity of ICT, including End User Computing applications.
-The logical access control for key applications used in the financial reporting process remains a high priority in order to enhance the integrity of applications of data.
-The logical access control procedures also prevent fraud by improving segregation of duties and by conducting regular checks of actual access levels within the applications.
-Proper understanding of information, security and cyber risks is essential, reason for which continuous actions are carried out to create awareness among employees and management.
-All of a.s.r.’s security measures are tested frequently.
-In case of cyber a.s.r. is participating in de DNB Threat Intel Based Ethical Hacking exercise.
-This exercises test a.s.r. on the highest level of threats with sophisticated attack methods.
+Through IT risk management, a.s.r. devotes attention to the confidentiality, integrity and availability of ICT, including End User Computations.
+The logical access control for key systems used in the financial reporting process remains a high priority in order to enhance the integrity of applications and data.
+The logical access control procedures also prevents fraud by improving segregation of duties and by offsetting current and desired access levels within the systems and applications.
+Proper understanding of information, security and cyber risks is essential and the reason for which continuous actions are carried out to create awareness among employees.
+All of a.s.r.’s security measures are tested periodically.
+To increase cyberresilience, a.s.r. is participating in de DNB Threat Intel Based Ethical Red Teaming exercise.

 Operational management can be disrupted significantly by unforeseen circumstances or calamities which could ultimately disrupt the execution of critical and operational processes.
-Business Continuity Management enables a.s.r. to continue its daily business uninterruptedly and to react quickly and effectively during such situations.
+Business Continuity Management enables a.s.r. to resume its daily business with limited interruptions and to react quickly and effectively during such situations.

 Critical processes and activities and the tools necessary to use for these processes are identified during the Business Impact Analysis.
-This includes the resources required to establish similar activities at a remote location.
 The factors that can threaten the availability of those tools necessary for the critical processes are identified in the Threat Analysis.

-a.s.r. considers something a crisis when one or more business lines are (in danger of being) disrupted in the operational management, due to a calamity, or when there is a reputational threat.
-In order to reduce the impact of the crisis, to stabilise the crisis, and to be able to react timely, efficiently and effectively, a.s.r. has assigned a crisis organisation.
+a.s.r. defines a crisis as: one or more product lines are (in danger of being) disrupted in their operations, due to a calamity, or when there is a reputational threat.
+In order to manage the crisis, and to be able to react timely, efficiently and effectively, a.s.r. has set up a crisis organisation.

 There is a central crisis team led by a member of the board.
-Each business line has their own crisis team led by the director of the management team.
-The continuity of activities and the recovery systems supporting critical activities are regularly tested and crisis teams are trained annually.
-The objective of the training is to give the teams insights into how they function during emergencies and to help them perform their duties more effectively during such situations.
-The training also sets out to clarify the roles, duties and responsibilities of the crisis teams.
-One important training scenario used is a scenario that includes cyber threats.
+Each business line has their own crisis team led by the director of the business line.
+The continuity of activities and the systems supporting critical activities are regularly tested and crisis teams are trained annually.
+The objective of the training is to give the teams insights in how they function during emergencies and to help them perform their duties more effectively during such situations.
+Some important training scenarios used are scenarios that include cyber threats.

 On 1 January 2019 Dutch legislation entered into force that addresses the recovery and settlement of insurance companies ('Wet herstel en afwikkeling van verzekeraars' in Dutch).
 The objective is that insurance companies and supervisors are better prepared against a crisis and that insurance companies can recover from a crisis without government aid. a.s.r. is obliged to have a Preparatory Crisis Plan ('Voorbereidend Crisisplan' in Dutch) in place that has been approved by DNB.
-In 2021 a.s.r. established its Preparatory Crisis Plan. a.s.r.’s Preparatory Crisis Plan helps to be prepared and have the capacity to act in various forms of extreme financial stress.
-The Preparatory Crisis Plan describes and quantifies the measures that can be applied to live through a crisis situation.
+In 2021 a.s.r. established its Preparatory Crisis Plan. a.s.r.’s Preparatory Crisis Plan helps to be prepared and supports the organisation in various scenarios of extreme financial stress.
+The Preparatory Crisis Plan describes and quantifies the measures that can be applied to handle a crisis situation and to resume business.
 These measures are tested in the scenario analysis, in which the effects of each recovery measure on a.s.r.’s financial position (solvency and liquidity) are quantified.
-The required preparations for implementing the measures, their implementation time and effectiveness, potential obstacles, impact on policy holders and operational effects are also assessed.
-The main purpose of the Preparatory Crisis Plan is to increase the chances of successful early intervention in the event of a financial crisis situation and to further guarantee that the interest of policyholders and other stakeholders are protected.
+The required preparations for implementing the measures, their implementation time and effectiveness, potential obstacles, impact on clients and operational effects are also assessed.
+The main purpose of the Preparatory Crisis Plan is to increase the chances of early intervention in the event of a financial crisis situation and to further guarantee that the interest of clients and other stakeholders are protected.

 a.s.r. aims to obtain reasonable assurance regarding the adequacy and accuracy of the outcomes of models that are used to provide best estimate values and solvency capital requirements.
 To this end, multiple instruments are applied, including model validation.
 Two times a year a model inventory is performed by the productlines to determine if and when a model (re)validation is required.
 Triggers for model (re)validation are diverse, e.g. regulation, conversions, analysis of change.
 Materiality is determined by means of an assessment of impact and complexity.
 Impact and complexity is expressed in terms of High (H), Medium (M), or Low (L).
 The model inventories are discussed in the Model Committee.